Conservation Status: Least Concern

 Species: Tarantula

-Wildheart have two Costa Rican Zebra Tarantula, which came to us from the RSPCA rehoming centre
+The Sanctuary has two Costa Rican Zebra Tarantula, which came to us from the RSPCA rehoming centre.

 Conservation Status: Least Concern